In Charisma on Command Charlie Houpert dives deep into charisma and explains how to become more charismatic.

 Charlie begins Charisma on Command by sharing some of his personal stories and how he became interested in charisma.

-He says he was not extremely poor, but also not a naturally charismatic and outgoing personality.
+He says he was not extremely bad with people, but also not a naturally charismatic and outgoing personality.

 He got down to learn people’s skills though and he now shares that information with the world -and on Charisma on Command-.